Ares-Developers/Ares-docs/intro.rst

 ares.mix
 ~~~~~~~~
-Mods should not include :file:`ares.mix`.
-This new MIX file is bundled with
+Mods should not include their own version of :file:`ares.mix`.
+This new MIX file
-:game:`Ares` to provide any new/modified files that :game:`Ares`
+is bundled with :game:`Ares` to provide any new/modified files that :game:`Ares`
 changes/additions rely on.
 This MIX file presently includes:

 :file:`ares.csf` includes a few new strings: